-Limited English Proficiency.
-Children who are identified as limited English proficient in kindergarten were likely to have scored in the Emerging Readiness performance level than children not identified as limited English proficient in kindergarten.
+English Learners.
+Children identified as English learners in kindergarten (previously called Limited English Proficient) were more likely to have scored in the Emerging Readiness performance level than children not identified as English learners.

 Figure 7.
-Performance Levels for students with LEP Statewide KRA 2017 Results
+Performance Levels by English Learner Status Statewide KRA 2018 Results

 Economic Disadvantage.
-Figure 8 shows that students who are not economically disadvantaged are more likely to score in Demonstrating Readiness, while students who are economically disadvantaged were more likely to score in the Approaching Readiness level.
+Figure 8 shows that students who were not economically disadvantaged were more likely to score in Demonstrating Readiness, while students who were economically disadvantaged were more likely to score in the Approaching Readiness level.

 Figure 8.
-Performance Levels by Economic Disadvantage Statewide KRA 2017 Results
+Performance Levels by Economic Disadvantage Statewide KRA 2018 Results